BU-Spark/se-courtinfo-api/README.md

 ## Development

 The only dependencies for this project should be docker and docker-compose.

+In a development environment(locally or in AWS) hot reload is enabled for both the frontend and backend.
+This means you don't need to restart contrainers to see your changes.
+The CLI should print status updates as the API reboots and applies your changes.

+This is **not** the case for code that is run on celery workers.
+You must reboot the celery worker so restarts with the new code.
+This can be done with the following command:

+`docker-compose worker restart`

+:warning: If you change code that is run on a celery worker you must restart the docker container!
+Otherwise your changes will not be applied.

 ### Quick Start